citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 | StaticBounds | 5000 | 6500 |
 | TxdStore | 26000 | 26000 |

-You can explore current pools and their sizes using  `F8 > Tools > Streaming > Pool Monitor` tool.
+You can explore most of the current pools and their sizes using  `F8 > Tools > Streaming > Pool Monitor` tool.

+#### Local experiments

+It is possible to bypass the pool size limitations for development purposes.
+In this case the pool size validation will be skipped.
+In order to do so you need to set `moo` [convar](/docs/scripting-reference/convars/#standard-convars) to `31337` independently on server and client side:

+- Add `set moo 31337` to your server config.
+- Add `+set moo 31337` flag when running your client.
+Similarly to how it's done to turn on [the developer mode](/docs/client-manual/console-commands/#developer-commands).

+{{% alert color="warning" %}}
+This is for development and debugging purposes only.
+Never use it to bypass limitations for your production environment.
+If you set pool sizes outside of supported limits - you are on your own.
+If you believe that the limits should be adjusted - reach out to Cfx team by opening a github issue requesting the limit increased with a reason why.
+{{% /alert %}}

 ## Access control commands